-When subjected to pressure, a soil tends to consolidate as the air or water in the pore space is forced out and the grains assume a more densely packed state.
+When subjected to pressure, a soil tends to consolidate as the air or water in the pore space is forced out and the grains assume a denser state of packing.
 The decrease in volume per unit of pressure is defined as the

-'compressibility' of the soil, and a measure of the rate at which consolidation proceeds is given by the 'coefficient of consolidation' of the soil.
-These two characteristics, Mv and Cv, are determined in the consolidation test, and the results used to calculate settlement of structures or earthworks by a qualified person.
+'compressibility' of the soil and a measure of the rate at which consolidation proceeds is given by the 'coefficient of consolidation' of the soil.
+These two characteristics Mv and Cv are determined in the consolidation test and the results are used to calculate settlement of structures or earthworks by a qualified person.